pete-d-akers/chictaba-nitrate/README.md

 # chictaba-nitrate
-This repository contains the R scripts for analyzing and plotting the nitrate (NO3-) data from the CHICTABA traverse, Antarctica.
+This repository contains the R script for analyzing and plotting the nitrate (NO3-) data from the CHICTABA traverse, Antarctica.
-The script uses data from three CSV files, available both here and also on PANGAEA database (permanent links to come).
+The script uses data from four CSV files, available both here and also on PANGAEA database (permanent links to come).

 Units and column information for:
 chictaba_NO3data.csv